Mercury Mountaineer Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-The chart below shows estimated Mercury Mountaineer insurance rates for different risk profiles and scenarios.
+The chart below breaks down average Mercury Mountaineer insurance rates for additional coverage and risk scenarios.

 - The lowest rate with discounts is $553

-- High risk drivers with multiple violations and an at-fault accident could pay upwards of $1,906 or more
+- Drivers with multiple violations and an at-fault accident could pay around $1,906

-for a Mercury Mountaineer can also vary considerably based on your driver profile, the trim level of your Mountaineer, and policy deductibles and limits.
+Insurance prices for a Mercury Mountaineer are also quite variable based on the trim level of your Mountaineer, your driving record and age, and physical damage deductibles and liability limits.

-Older drivers and high deductibles could pay as little as $800 per year on average for full coverage.
-Rates are highest for teen drivers, where even good drivers upwards of $3,600 a year.
+Older drivers with a clean driving record and higher comprehensive and collision deductibles may pay as low as $800 every 12 months on average for full coverage.
+Prices are highest for teenage drivers, since even teens with perfect driving records can expect to pay in the ballpark of $3,600 a year.
 View Rates by Age

-Where you live makes a big difference in Mercury Mountaineer insurance rates.
-A 40-year-old driver could pay as low as $590 a year in states like Idaho, Maine, and Iowa, or as much as $1,270 on average in Michigan, Louisiana, and New York.
+The state you live in also has a big influence on Mercury Mountaineer insurance prices.
+A middle-age driver might find prices as low as $690 a year in states like Vermont, New Hampshire, and Missouri, or as much as $1,270 on average in Louisiana, New York, and Michigan.

 |State||Premium||Compared to U.S. Avg||Percent Difference|

-Choosing high deductibles could save up to $200 each year, while buying higher liability limits will cost you more.
-Going from a 50/100 limit to a 250/500 limit will cost as much as $398 .
+Choosing high deductibles can reduce prices by up to $200 annually, while buying higher liability limits will push prices upward.
+Changing from a 50/100 bodily injury protection limit to a 250/500 limit will increase prices by as much as $398 more per year.
 View Rates by Deductible or Liability Limit

 Insurance Rates by Trim Level and Model Year